Employee voice is crucial for high performance and innovation, yet leaders continue to silence and disengage their employees unknowingly.

 I feel that the 'big-picture' types of folks are either unable or unwilling to work on finer points.
 From my personal experience, they haven't referred any of these suggestions to their subordinates who may be able to look into the matter.

-2. I will be punished if I speak up
+2. I'll be punished if I speak up

 People remember when coworkers label someone a "trouble-maker."
 They pay attention if it seems like supervisors retaliate to dissenting views.